 Find out how to connect with us in Student Support Services.
 We can help you get ready for university life, make valuable connections while you’re here, and maintain a happy and healthy mind-set – as well as helping you navigate through difficult times or experiences.

 2. Get active

 Exercising, moving and getting outside all help you to feel good and change your mood.
-Whether it’s trying a new sport, taking a break to walk around the loch, getting involved in the Community Wellbeing gardening club, going to the gym, swimming or doing a yoga class – getting active will make a massive difference to your wellbeing.
+Whether it’s trying a new sport, taking a break to walk around the loch, getting involved in the Community Wellbeing gardening club, doing some exercise or a yoga class – getting active will make a massive difference to your wellbeing.

 3. Learn something new

 Coming to university is a great opportunity to embrace new experiences.
 When you first arrive learning new skills can really help with this transition time – such as cooking, managing your money and study skills.

 It’s also a chance to try something completely different – and Stirling is the perfect place to do it.
 Whether you join one of the hundreds of clubs and societies, try a new sport, get creative, learn a language, try gardening or learn yoga – there are opportunities everywhere.
 Surprise yourself.

 Giving your time, your words, your presence or your skills are some of the many ways to feel happier and more fulfilled.
 Whether it’s the small act of saying hello, smiling, thanking someone – or volunteering for a charity or to be a buddy to a new student, there are limitless ways to give back.